ethan1027/tech_challenge/README.md

  # iHeartMedia - Music Lab - Code Challenge

 ## Submission Note
+### Run project locally
+In root dir, run `npm install` for first time to install the dependencies of both React & Node.js lambda. `npm start` to start both sub-projects. \
 ### Project structure
-  - client: React app
+  - client: React app - `npm run client` (port: 3000)
-  - server: Node.js lambda app
+  - server: Node.js lambda app - `npm run server` (port: 8080)

-### Run project locally
-In root dir, run `npm install` for first time to install dependencies of both sub-projects. `npm start` to start both sub-projects. \
-React runs on 3000, and Node.js lambda app runs on 8080.
+GraphQL is demonstrated through the "show compact view" button where Node.js lambda will query fewer columns.

 ## Requirements
 Create a React application that shows a list of songs with their information and metrics displayed.
 The app should have at least **2 pages (views)**: